 INNOVATIONS IN FUE

 Our very own Dr. Jones devised his own FUE technique known as Follicular Unit Micrografting and has provided personal and in-depth training to Dr. Huber (already a skilled surgeon in his own right).
+Dr. Alexander brought his exceptional surgical skills to the Toronto Hair Transplant Centre when he joined the practice and has seamlessly integrated micrografting into his surgical techniques.
 Dr. Jones’ FUE technique is a very natural way to transplant hair, with the hairs transplanted one after another very meticulously with due consideration to the precise placement and direction of each hair.
 Our doctors employ micro technologies that utilize small numbered hair follicle units and continuously refine the techniques used so that even trained professionals cannot distinguish the hairs implanted vs those that naturally exist.

 One of the latest innovations in hair transplantation that has attracted a lot of attention is DHT.
 DHT stands for Direct Hair Transplantation which is also a modification of the routine FUE techniques.
 The principle of this innovative procedure is based upon the transit time reduction of the harvested graft used in the procedure.
 In the procedure, the graft was implanted as soon as it was harvested to avoid the effects of infection, desiccation, mechanical destruction as well as the increasing temperature of the grafts.
 This is the significant difference in the procedure compared to the conventional FUE.